AllStarLink/ASL3-Manual/docs/adv-topics/tailmessage.md

 same => n, Hangup()
 ```

-Tail messages can be "squashed" if a user keys up over them.

-!!! note "File Extensions"
+## Options Common to Both Tail Message Methods

+> [!NOTE]<br>
+>"File Extensions"<br>
-    ID recording files must have extension gsm,ulaw,pcm, or wav.
+>ID recording files must have extension gsm,ulaw,pcm, or wav.
 The extension is left off when it is defined as the example shows above.
 File extensions are used by Asterisk to determine how to decode the file.
 All ID recording files should be sampled at 8KHz mono.

 See the [Sound Files](../adv-topics/soundfiles.md) page for more information.

-### tailmessagetime=
+### tailmessagetime
 This option sets the amount of time in milliseconds between tail messages.
 Tail Messages are played when a user unkeys on the node input at the point where the hang timer expires, and after the courtesy tone is sent.

 Sample: